LucasDelfino92/morrowindsharp/main.md

 [**Map and Compass**](https://www.nexusmods.com/morrowind/mods/48455)
 Replaces the in-game world map with a realistic map, based on the paper maps that came with Morrowind and its expansions, and the in-game minimap with a compass.

-> ℹ️ Because the minimap is no longer accessible with this mod installed, Detect spells will no longer have a use unless you use **MM - Enhanced Detection**, listed further ahead.
+> ℹ️ Because the minimap is no longer accessible with this mod installed, Detect spells will no longer have a use unless you use **MM - Enhanced Detection**, listed earlier.

 [**Map Replacements for Maps and Compass Wagner Style - Brujoloco Edition**](https://www.nexusmods.com/morrowind/mods/48460)
 Replaces the maps from **Map and Compass** to give them a more immersive look.